jakergirard/Drawerganizer/README-dockerhub.md

 # Drawerganizer

-A Next.js application for organizing and managing drawer contents with label printing capabilities.
+A Next.js application for organizing and managing drawer contents with integrated label printing capabilities.
+Designed for my extremely specific use case of a ULINE H-4920 next to a ULINE H-4921 but can be modified for anything you need it for.
+Printing is designed to use a Dymo LabelWriter connected to a CUPS server.

+## Features

+- Interactive grid-based drawer management
+- Label printing support
+- Search functionality for drawer contents
+- Flexible drawer sizing (Small, Medium, Large)
+- Keyword tagging system
+- Dark mode support
+- Mobile-responsive design

 ## Quick Start